gnzg/urbanwalker/Readme.md

 npm install
 ```

-Create an `.env` file in the project root directory and supply it your MongoDB credentials
+Create an `.env` file in the project root directory and supply it your MongoDB credentials in the below format
 ```bash
 API_URI=<credentialsAndMongoDbURI>
 ```